Star Wars: Threads of Destiny

-Star Wars: Threads of Destiny is a 2014 fan film, created by fans of George Lucas' Star Wars saga.
+Star Wars: Threads of Destiny is a 2014 English-language Swedish fan film, created by fans of George Lucas' Star Wars saga.
 The film takes place after Star Wars Episode VI: Return of the Jedi, and explores new adventures in a familiar galaxy.

 Compared to the average fan film, Threads of Destiny runs long with a length of 110 minutes, and was relatively inexpensive to make, with a final budget between $5,500 and $6,000.
 The film was released online on February 23, 2014.

 Threads of Destiny was originally uploaded to YouTube but was removed for violating copyright laws by Walt Disney Records in 2017.

 Plot

 Ninety-four years after the Battle of Endor and the death of emperor Palpatine, the New Republic has been resurrected, and democracy once again presides in the galaxy.
 The Jedi Order is reestablished on the planet Yavin 4, and has continued to train new Jedi Knights in the art of peace and justice.
 But all is not peaceful in this new world.
 With the fall of the Galactic Empire, the ancient Skenvi Empire now comes out of the woodworks.

 The Skenvi now oppose the New Republic for control over the galaxy with their growing empire.
 The Skenvi seek to seize control of all the galaxy's most valuable resources to cripple their enemies.
 And if a planet refuses to join them, they have been known to take very aggressive actions.

 Caught in between this struggle over the fate of the galaxy is the little planet of Coreign.
 The planet possesses a very powerful resource that would greatly favour the side that has access to it if a galactic war was to emerge.

 In its eagerness to gain access to Coreign's resources, the Skenvi Empire sends its most infamous negotiator, Lord Siege.
 He is a man who is known throughout the galaxy for seeing that the Skenvi Empire gets what it wants by all means necessary.
 The New Republic sends two of its Jedi ambassadors, Jedi Master Soran Darr and his Padawan, Raven Darkham.

 Toward the end of the story, a suggestion was raised of the possibility that Jedi Raven and Princess Arianna's entanglement could lead to an ill consequence similar to what appeared to have happened earlier with Lord Siege, as briefly alluded to by his lament over his earlier involvement with Tashia.